bpmilne/omnipay-dwolla/README.md

 processing library for PHP 5.3+.
 This package implements Dwolla support for Omnipay.

 ## Warning
 This is an extremely early build of omnipay-dwolla, use this only for testing.
-Travis tests will come with future releases.
+Travis tests are currently being implemented; your mileage may vary.

 ## Installation